Food Safety Attorney, Bill Marler, calls for import restrictions on Mexican Cantaloupe

 Salmonella Cantaloupe Outbreak has sickened 162, hospitalized 62 with 3 deaths.

 SEATTLE, Nov.
-27, 2023 /PRNewswire/ -- "Since last week the U.S. and Canadian health officials reported 162 people with Salmonella, including 62 hospitalized with three deaths, all linked to the consumption of cantaloupe imported from Mexico," said food safety attorney, William "Bill" Marler.
+28, 2023 /PRNewswire-HISPANIC PR WIRE/ -- "Since last week the U.S. and Canadian health officials reported 162 people with Salmonella, including 62 hospitalized with three deaths, all linked to the consumption of cantaloupe imported from Mexico," said food safety attorney, William "Bill" Marler.
 "In the U.S. the FDA should use its authority under the Food Safety Modernization Act to stop Mexican cantaloupe imports until the "root cause" of the outbreak has been determined," added Marler.

 The Salmonella Cantaloupe Outbreak.
 In the U.S. as of November 24, 99 people infected with the outbreak strain of Salmonella have been reported from 32 states.
 Illnesses started on dates ranging from October 17, 2023, to November 10, 2023.
 Of 77 people with information available, 45 have been hospitalized.
 Two deaths have been reported from Minnesota.
 In Canada as of November 24, there have been 63 laboratory-confirmed cases of Salmonella in six provinces, Individuals became sick between mid-October and mid-November 2023.
 Seventeen individuals have been hospitalized.
 One death has been reported.